projectacrn/acrn-hypervisor/doc/tutorials/running_ubun_as_user_vm.rst

       $ sudo sh launch_ubuntu.sh

 #.
-View the Ubuntu desktop on the secondary monitor, as shown in :numref:`ubun-display1` below:
+View the Ubuntu desktop on the secondary monitor, as shown in the figure
+   below:

     .. figure:: images/ubuntu-uservm-4.png
        :align: center